YA Science Fiction

 At the produce section, I look around.
 I weigh the apples in my hands and when no one is watching, stash them in my pockets.
 I move to the vegetables and on my tip toes, search for the ripest fava beans.
 While searching, I knock over the assembly and apologize to no one in particular.
 The shoppers lift their noses and turn their backs while I promise to return the beans to the stand.
 When I straighten, only half have made it back to the display.

 The store owner’s gaze snaps onto mine.
 He knows.
-My hands drop to my sides, stinging from his judgment.
+My hands drop to my sides, stinging.

 “You…” He says, his voice echoing in the sudden silence of the store.
-Everyone watches us now.
-So many eyes fixed on me, the person who does not belong.
+Everyone fixes their eyes on me, the person who does not belong.
+The person who steals another’s livelihood for her own.
+I used to be one of you, but the words lodge in my throat, a broken bridge of time dividing our classes.
 “Come here.
 Let me see what’s in your hands.”

 After seven flights of stairs, I pause to take a deep breath and raise my eyes.
 My pursuers glare down at me, unable to squeeze through the cracks between the throng of bodies separating us.
 Floor after floor of food rises above me and I am glad that the nearby ration depots are conglomerated in one towering building.
 If they had separate spaces on the street, the owners might grow to recognize me, even through the warped plastic facemask of my Ozone.
-Then, none of them would allow entrance to the thief.
-As it is, I must avoid the thirteenth and eighteenth floors, but thankfully some targets remain.
-Otherwise, I am not sure what my family and I would do.
+And no thief would survive pursuit from a body hunter.

-Out in the open, too many eyes watch me, the Standard who does not fit among the granite columns and carpeted floors.
+Out in the open, too many eyes find me, the Standard who does not fit with the granite columns and carpeted floors.
+Sucking in my breath, I continue my exit.
+The cache of food rubs against my belly, chanting not enough, not nearly enough, and I have no answer.
+Among these delicacies, there is nothing for me.
 Lagging is not acceptable.
-Sucking in my breath, I continue my exit, smiling at how the cache of food rubs against my belly.

-Leaving the food depot, I make a sharp left and blend into the crowd, grateful that the Middlers provide me cover.
-Keeping my head down, I stride past the flood of personalized Ozones and navigate the sea of bodies.
+Leaving the food depot, I make a sharp left and blend into the crowd, keeping my head down for cover.
 Inevitably someone bumps into me and I stumble, almost falling into the street and tripping over the train tracks.
-I gather myself and avoid the glaring lights of the train.
-It whistles and prepares to depart, its cars unsurprisingly packed.

 Overcrowding: the price of modern medicine and scientific advancement.
 A price only those with money can pay but something of which we all are aware.
 A price my family paid and continues to pay in sweat.

-One day we will not have enough and this cycle will consume my life before I get the chance to live it.
+We will never have enough and this cycle will consume my life before I get the chance to live it.
 The stolen food seems heavy in my pockets, the burden of a hope too silly to be consequential.
+If only…